iamtrask/PyAono/README.md

 New here?
 Check out our <a href="https://www.youtube.com/watch?v=jKKafEBx5P4">sample tutorial</a> on YouTube recorded by <a href="https://github.com/mayank0403">Mayank</a>.
 The tutorial covers a basic overview of how to use the API.
 More in-depth tutorials coming soon.
 Keep checking out YouTube <a href="https://www.youtube.com/channel/UCzoUqDE_OzYo6lGXtsEbOxQ">channel</a> and our GitHub repositories.

 ### Contribute
 Welcome!
 If you are intrigued by our work and want to contribute, then please go through the tutorial as mentioned in the `News` section and contact any of the contributors.
-You should also go through this <a href="https://www.youtube.com/watch?v=sXFmKquiVnk">introductory video</a> of the OpenMined platform.
+You should also go through this <a href="https://www.youtube.com/watch?v=sXFmKquiVnk">introductory video</a> by Andrew Trask, of the OpenMined platform.

 --------